golixdotcom/guides/README.md

-# Tutorials On How To Do Stuff on Golix
+# Tutorials On How To Use Golix

 How to [Deposit KES](./tutorials/kes.md) Shilling